10 Things You Should Know About Émile Zola

 5. Zola penned a 20 volume series

 Zola was obsessed with natural selection and evolution, and using literature to study these phenomena (hence the Naturalist movement!).
-His series is an inquiry into the effects of environment on a family through the years.
+His series is an inquiry into the effects of the environment they live in on a family through the years.

 Zola was also interested in the turn towards pleasure that society was taking at the time.
 Drinking, staying out all night, dancing, and using drugs began to become more and more normal, and the Rougon-Macquart family was not immune to these vices.
 Zola examines the effects that these amusements had on the progression of their lives.